Victim Notification Program

 The Victim-Witness Program Brochure provides additional important information about services, information available to you, and the investigation process.

-General Information on Victim Notification Program
+General Information on the Victim Notification Program

-In addition to the written notifications generated through VNS, victims in these cases who have already received by mail a special PIN number, which at this time does not include all the Criminal Division cases described in the preceding paragraph, can obtain automated status information by calling the VNS Call Center at 1-866-365-4968 (1-866-DOJ-4YOU) or by accessing the VNS Internet site at https://www.notify.usdoj.gov/index.jsp.
+In addition to the electronic and written notifications generated through VNS, victims in these cases who have already received by mail a special PIN number, which at this time does not include all the Criminal Division cases described in the preceding paragraph, can obtain automated status information by calling the VNS Call Center at 1-866-365-4968 (1-866-DOJ-4YOU) and/or by accessing the VNS Internet site at https://www.notify.usdoj.gov/index.jsp.
 A Victim ID# and PIN# are required to access the VNS Call Center or VNS Internet site.